Buy online using : Credit Card / Debit Card / Internet Banking

 Anil Kumar Mukhopadhyaya :-

-He was secretary of Indian Value Engineering Society (Eastern Zonal Council) from 1997 to 1999.
-Presently he is Administrator of INVEST Certification Board and Also member of the Editorial Boards of INVAVE, Journal of Indian Value Engineering Society in 2005.
+He was Secretary of Indian Value Engineering Society (Eastern Zonal Council) from 1997 to 1999.
+Presently he is Member of INVEST Certification Board and also Member of the Editorial Board of INVAVE, journal of Indian Value Engineering Society.
+He was awarded a Fellowship by the Indian Value Engineering Society in 2005.
+He received the PRESIDETIAL AWARD during 2018 Mumbai INVEST Conference.